rxstack/rxstack/packages/platform/README.md

 ### <a name="services-methods"></a> Methods
 Service methods are pre-defined [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.

+> Each service method has optional parameter `options` which might be passed to the native driver.

 #### <a name="services-methods-insertOne"></a> insertOne
 Creates a new entry.
 The method should return a Promise with the newly created entry.